tramlinehq/docs/docs/using-tramline/build-processing/build-queue.md

 ---
+id: build-queue
+title: Change Queue
+sidebar_label: Change Queue
-sidebar_position: 21
+sidebar_position: 3
 ---

-# Change Queue

 For large teams, the process of release stabilization often extends over several days.
 Throughout this period, testers and stakeholders may find themselves inundated with a continuous stream of new builds as bug fixes are incrementally added to the release branch.